La Via del Fantini

 -TIME: 6 h

-2-DAY ROUTE:
+2-DAY ITINERARY:

 La Via del Fantini is a cultural route, full of proposals, museums, caves to visit, farms or stories to listen to.
 Those who already know the area, those who have little time and, above all, excellent training can decide to cover the entire route in just two days.
 So many kilometers and so much climbing, at the expense of cultural stops and guided tours: a perfect solution for those who travel light or are used to long Apennine walks or backpacking crossings over the Alps.